by BRIAN MOERAN (University of Hong Kong) and TIMOTHY DE WAAL MALEFYT (Fordham University)

 Zaloom, Caitlin 2006 Out of the Pits: Traders and Technology from Chicago to London.
 Chicago: The University of Chicago Press.

 Brian Moeran is Professor emeritus of Business Anthropology at the Copenhagen Business School and Visiting Professor at the University of Hong Kong.
 His research has focused on advertising, ceramics, fashion magazines, publishing, and smell cultures, primarily in Japan.
-He is also Editor-in-Chief of the open access Journal of Business Anthropology.
+He is co-author of Magical Capitalism (with Timothy de Waal Malefyt) and founding editor of the open access Journal of Business Anthropology.

 Timothy de Waal Malefyt is a Clinical Associate Professor at the Gabelli School of Business.
 Previously, he held senior positions in advertising agencies where, as a corporate anthropologist, he applied anthropological and cultural approaches to consumer research for developing brand and strategic insights.
-He was co-organizer of EPIC2014.
+He is co-author of Magical Capitalism (with Brian Moeran) and was co-organizer of EPIC2014.

 Magic Thinking, Genevieve Bell